Best Practice I - Social Conscience

 Problems Encountered and Resources Required

-All the students who take part in these social outreach programs are unable to balance academics and the co-curricular activities.
-As the students have to devote extra time in such activities they find it difficult to focus on their studies.
+All the students who take part in these social outreach programs are unable to balance academics and co-curricular activities.
+As the students have to devote extra time to such activities they find it difficult to focus on their studies.
 It also takes a lot of effort and time on the part of the people to accept and change.

 Objective